23122K/swift-loggable/README.md

 ### Logger macro
 Both macros internally rely on the [`Logger`](https://developer.apple.com/documentation/os/logger).
 Each macro allows for overriding the subsystem and category through parameters, with the default subsystem set to the bundle identifier and the default category set to the declaration name.
 #### `@OSLogger`
 Adds conformance to `OSLogger` protocol and introduces a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) to attached context.
+The control modifier is inherited from attached context.
+To override it, use `@OSLogger(access:)` overload.
 #### `#osLogger`
 Creates a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) in the invoked context, without adding conformance to `OSLogger` protocol.
 > [!Note]